Hasibul-Hasan-ofcs/User_Management_System_NCreative/README.md

 ### To run locally:

-- Please rename the `.env.example` file to `.env` and uncomment everything in the file.
+- Please include a `.env` file in the root or rename the `.env.example` file to `.env` and include everything necessary in the file.

 to install all the dependencies please use command :